rtdtwo/india-weather-rest/README.md

 ## Disclaimer
 - NOT AFFILIATED TO INDIA METEOROLOGICAL DEPARTMENT IN ANY WAY.
 ALL DUE CREDITS TO THEM, I'M ONLY PROVIDING A WAY TO ACCESS THE DATA.
 - DATA IS PROVIDED AS IS WITHOUT ANY MODIFICATIONS.
 - I scrape their website to get this data, and this tool may break as soon as they decide to change their website code.
+So, do not rely on this tool for critical applications.